Discussing Your Smart Home and IoT Security

 - The items in the system can work together in a coordinated fashion.
 They can be set on a timer to turn lights on and off during certain times or connect locks with internal or external monitors.

-- The entire system can be managed through a remote device, like a smartphone app, that lets the homeowner turn the alarm on and off remotely, turn on the lights, or control digital cameras at certain locations in the home.
+- The entire system can be managed through a remote device, like a smartphone app, that lets the homeowner turn the alarm on and off remotely, turn on the lights, control your heating and air conditioning or control digital cameras at certain locations in the home.

 What makes these devices IoT devices is that they provide data on their operating environment and condition and allow users to interact with them using that up to-date information.